AWS CloudFormation - Overview of Deployment Options on AWS

 CloudFormation will automatically create and update infrastructure components that are defined in a template.

-Refer to AWS CloudFormation Best Practices for more details on creating infrastructure using CloudFormation templates.
+Refer to AWS CloudFormation Best Practices for more details on creating infrastructure using AWS CloudFormation templates.

 Configure

-Refer to CloudFormation Template Anatomy for more details on customizing templates.
+Refer to AWS CloudFormation Template Anatomy for more details on customizing templates.

 Deploy

-Update your CloudFormation templates to alter the resources in a stack.
-Depending on your application architecture, you may need to use an additional deployment service to update the application version running on your infrastructure.
+Update your AWS CloudFormation templates to alter the resources in a stack.
+Depending on your application architecture, you might need an additional deployment service to update the application version running on your infrastructure.

-Refer to Deploying Applications on EC2 with AWS CloudFormation for more details on how CloudFormation can be used as a deployment solution.
+Refer to Deploying Applications on Amazon EC2 with AWS CloudFormation for more details on how AWS CloudFormation can be used as a deployment solution.

-Scale CloudFormation will not automatically handle infrastructure scaling on your behalf; however, you can configure auto scaling policies for your resources in a CloudFormation template.
+Scale AWS CloudFormation will not automatically handle infrastructure scaling on your behalf; however, you can configure auto scaling policies for your resources in a AWS CloudFormation template.

 Monitor

-CloudFormation provides native monitoring of the success or failure of updates to infrastructure defined in a template, as well as “drift detection” to monitor when resources defined in a template do not meet specifications.
+AWS CloudFormation provides native monitoring of the success or failure of updates to infrastructure defined in a template, as well as drift detection to monitor when resources defined in a template do not meet specifications.
 Additional monitoring solutions will need to be in place for application-level monitoring and metrics.

-The following diagram shows a common use case for CloudFormation.
-Here, CloudFormation templates are created to define all infrastructure components necessary to create a simple three-tier web application.
-In this example, we are using bootstrap scripts defined in CloudFormation to deploy the latest version of our application onto EC2 instances; however, it is also a common practice to combine additional deployment services with CloudFormation (using CloudFormation only for its infrastructure management and provisioning capabilities).
-Note that more than one CloudFormation template is used to create the infrastructure.
+The following diagram shows a common use case for AWS CloudFormation.
+Here, AWS CloudFormation templates are created to define all infrastructure components necessary to create a simple three-tier web application.
+In this example, we are using bootstrap scripts defined in AWS CloudFormation to deploy the latest version of our application onto Amazon EC2 instances; however, it is also a common practice to combine additional deployment services with AWS CloudFormation (using AWS CloudFormation only for its infrastructure management and provisioning capabilities).
+Note that more than one AWS CloudFormation template is used to create the infrastructure.
+In the diagram, AWS CloudFormation is used to create all infrastructure components including IAM roles, VPCs, subjects, route tables, security groups, and Amazon S3 bucket policies.
+Separate AWS CloudFormation templates are used to build each domain of the application architecture.

 AWS CloudFormation use case